atlassian-archive/dataschool/dataschool/_chapters/learn-sql/basic/from.md

   hint="Try SELECT * FROM [tablename];"
 ></sqlbox>

-Now it’s getting interesting right?
-Right now though we’re getting a list of all the results in the table back.
+Now it's getting interesting right?
+Right now though we're getting a list of all the results in the table back.
 We need to learn how to filter, group, manipulate and limit these results.